Around the World in 80 Days (1956 film): Release

 The film premiered on October 17, 1956, at the Rivoli Theater in New York City and played to full houses for 15 months.
 It ran for 102 weeks at the theatre, with 1,564 performances, 2,173,238 patrons and a gross of $4,872,326.

 It topped Varietys monthly box office chart for seven months during 1957.
 By the time of Todd's death in a private plane crash, 18 months after the film had opened, it had grossed $33 million.

 By November 1958, the film had earned worldwide rentals of $22 million including $4.6 million from overseas from just 280 engagements.
 None of the overseas engagements at that date had been in Todd-AO.

-In Spanish and Latin American posters and programs of the movie, Cantinflas is billed above the other players because he was very popular in Spanish-speaking countries.
+In the Spanish and Latin American posters and programs for the movie, Cantinflas is billed above the other players because he was very popular in Spanish-speaking countries.
 There were two souvenir programmes sold in theatres.
 For Roadshow screenings Todd-AO is mentioned, though for general release those pages are not contained in the book.
 The programme was created by Todd's publicist, Art Cohn, who died in the plane crash with him.
 His biography, The Nine Lives of Michael Todd, was published after their deaths which put a macabre spin on the title.

 Reception

 Critical response

 Bosley Crowther called the film a "sprawling conglomeration of refined English comedy, giant-screen travel panoramics and slam-bang Keystone burlesque" and wrote that Todd and the film's crew "commandeered the giant screen and stereophonic sound as though they were Olsen and Johnson turned loose in a cosmic cutting-room, with a pipe organ in one corner and all the movies ever made to toss around".

 Time magazine called it "brassy, extravagant, long-winded and funny" and the "Polyphemus of productions", writing "as a travelogue, Around the World is at least as spectacular as anything Cinerama has slapped together".
-Time highlighted the performance of "the famous Mexican comic, Cantinflas [who in] his first U.S. movie ... gives delightful evidence that he may well be, as Charles Chaplin once said he was, ‘the world's greatest clown’."
+Time highlighted the performance of "the famous Mexican comic, Cantinflas [who in] his first U.S. movie ... gives delightful evidence that he may well be, as Charles Chaplin once said he was, 'the world's greatest clown'."

 Rotten Tomatoes retrospectively collected 43 reviews and gave the film an aggregate score of 72%, with an average rating of 6/10, with the site's consensus stating: "It's undeniably shallow, but its cheerful lack of pretense -- as well as its grand scale and star-stuffed cast -- help make Around the World in 80 Days charmingly light-hearted entertainment."

 The development of the film and the personal life of actor Mario Moreno during that time were dramatized later in the 2014 film Cantinflas.